Never before seen a 3 part video workshop series

 The next one is an example of what we call a fourth wave which is the second wave is manufacturing leaving Australia, the third wave is employment effectively moving across, and the fourth wave – we believe – is going to be the professional services or a lot of services setting up the full structures in these third world countries and then selling retailing operations back into the western world.

 This particular one is an accountancy firm.
 When we visited on tour, they’ve got a very large room full of Australianised accountants, a room with USA accountants, and they have another room with UK accountants.
 I’ve watched this company grow from 5 accountants to 130 accountants in just under 3 years.
 It’s been a spectacular success.
 They retail accountancy services to businesses – small, medium, and also large businesses – in each of these countries.
 In the same way that an ordinary, standard accountancy business in Australia retails directly to you.
 Except where, Australia accountancy firms base its charges on about $300 an hour, this company is basing its charges on $20 an hour.
-They are very good at what they do.
-They are learning rapidly.
-They are certainly doing an accountancy firm can do, except for Tax Advice.
+They are very good at what they do, they are learning rapidly and they are certainly doing an accountancy firm can do, except for Tax Advice.

 What I commonly see happen is Australian businesses come up here, they start using these type of services, they still keep their existing accountant in Australia but they didn’t drink all the work.
 The best goes out to the standard PNLs and complaint statements come out and all go to the Philippines.
 And the only thing that’s left for the Australian accountants are tax advice at the end of the year.
 One or two meeting a year every time they restructure something.
 That’s it.
 The rest of all the outer leg stuff is all done by these accountancy firms up here.
 Still keep your strong accountant but just use them for pure taxing advices only and some other advices, if you needed.